TOP500: Top countries

 Numbers below represent the number of computers in the TOP500 that are in each of the listed countries or territories.
-As of 2025, United States has the most supercomputers on the list, with 172 machines.
-The United States has the highest aggregate computational power at 6,631 Petaflops Rmax with Japan second (1,283 Pflop/s) and Germany third (1,128 Pflop/s).
+As of 2026, United States has the most supercomputers on the list, with 161 machines.
+The United States has the highest aggregate computational power at 7,031 Petaflops Rmax with China second (2,377 Pflop/s) and Japan third (1,518 Pflop/s).